moonsettler/guides/bip39-xor-guide.md

 any 2 of these makes recovery of S possible.

 ## step 3:
-since S = A x B x C it's also true, that C = S x A x B, and if all words are within the bip38 11 bit word list every bip39 word xor any other word will also be a valid word.
+since S = A ⊕ B ⊕ C it's also true, that C = S ⊕ A ⊕ B, and if all words are within the bip39 11 bit word list every bip39 word xor any other word will also be a valid word.

 this is what we will use to make our life very easy.